raypengking/bentopdf/README.md

 Open your browser at: http://localhost:3000

-This is the fastest way to try BentoPDF without setting up a development environment.
+This is the fastest way to try RayPDF without setting up a development environment.

 ### 🚀 Run with Docker Compose (Recommended)